Chanty

 If you are looking for a brief overview, here are all the facts that you need to be aware of, to make that decision.

-The biggest difference initially was that Teams didn’t have a free plan, but in July 2018, Microsoft introduced a free alternative plan that reinforced its position as a Slack competitor.
+The biggest difference initially was that Teams didn’t have a free plan.
+However, in July 2018, Microsoft introduced a robust free version that includes chat, video conferencing, and limited file storage, making it a strong competitor to Slack.

 Slack is comparatively easier to sign up for and use, whereas Microsoft Teams is designed for larger enterprises and organizations.
 Hence, the setup is more complex and secure.
 It also offers additional integrations with Office 365 applications.
 However, Slack allows a whopping 2000+ integrations, including essential apps, brilliant bots, and the best CRM software